Syomus/ProceduralToolkit/README.md

 ﻿# Procedural Toolkit v0.1.9

 Procedural Toolkit is a collection of instruments for development of procedural generation systems in Unity game engine.
-It is free, open source and does not require a Unity Pro license.
+It is free, open source and works with Unity Personal license.

 **Warning: This is a programming toolkit, editor support is limited.**